allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

       compromise between class members involved.
     * Project managers may reassign different tasks to group members to solve a conflict.
     * The course instructor has a final say in how severe conflicts should be resolved.
-    * :heavy_exclamation_mark: TODO: add any additional items in the A category for the conflicts.

 * Unacceptable Conduct (U):
   * Members shall not